Yes, Meshki is a fast fashion brand.

 They drop new collections on the site more frequently than four times per year, making them a fast fashion brand.

-Data for this review is taken from the brand’s website, corporate website, and Wikipedia.
-The Transparency Rating is from Fashion Transparency Index 2020.
-The Sustainability Rating is from Good On You.
+Data for this review is taken from the brand’s website, corporate website, Wikipedia, and sites linked throughout.
+The Transparency Rating is from Fashion Transparency Index 2021.
+All information is assumed correct at date of publication.